Maxwell011/AwesomeBook-ES6/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# My Portofolio Project
+# Awesome-books

-> This is a basic web project that allows users to add and Remove books from a list.
+Awesome books using HTML, CSS, and JavaScripts is a book app to list, store and delete books.

 ## Built With

-- Html
+- HTML
-- Javascript
+- CSS
-- Git and Github
+- JAVASCRIPT

 ## Live Demo (if available)